rtgodwin/rtgodwin.github.io/_docs/7010outline.md

  - Academic Fraud
  - Personation

-## Generative AI (ChatGPT)
+## Generative AI (ChatGPT / Claude)

-Students are encouraged to make use of technology, including generative artificial intelligence (ChatGPT) tools to contribute to their understanding of course materials.
-However, students are ultimately accountable for the work they submit to be assessed and assigned grades.
+Students are not permitted to use AI.

 ## Tentative Course Topics